astaneha/JP-Mabola/README.md

-Mabola: Skin for Roundcube Webmail
+RTL & Persian Mabola: Skin for Roundcube Webmail
 ==================================
+www.joomplus.ir

 Tested on Roundcube 1.2-beta and 1.1.4